bonnee/niu-charge/README.md

 ## Charging manager for [NIU](https://www.niu.com) electric mopeds
 This project monitors the charging process of a NIU scooter and shuts down the charger using a tuya smart plug when the SOC reaches a threshold.

+Only dual battery models are supported right now.

 # Setup
 ## NIU API
 In order to check the SOC of the battery, the serial number of the moped and a token are required.